travelingpiano/Scriber/docs/README.md

 ## Technologies and Technical Challenges

 We are implementing MongoDB as our database to store users, transcriptions and audio files.
-Python Django will handle the communication between our app and MongoDB.
+Python Django will handle the communication between our app and Postgresql.
 Django will also handle using the Watson API to perform the speech-to-text.
 The app will be designed in React Native, and will record audio and display past transcriptions called up from the backend.

 Some of the challenges we may face are:
 - Learning the new technologies